 If you actually run the test, and perform self-healing in relation to the button UI element, the execution test result status will change to the orange “Unresolved.”

 If you click the link and open the test results detail screen, the self-healed content shall be displayed.
 As it was healed in step 3, and the test did not stop here, and the next steps were run without issue.

 Figure 3 Test results details screen

-Furthermore, if you click on the "Confirmation Required" message or the orange frame in the list of captures, a pop-up window will appear showing the details of the healing.
+Furthermore, if you click on the "Unresolved" message or the orange frame in the list of captures, a pop-up window will appear showing the details of the healing.

 Figure 4 Self-healing results detail pop-up window

 In this state, the self-healing result is only a "proposal" and the original UI elements have not been changed.